We're here for when you need us

 What steps will you take to maximise social distancing and how can we help?

-We ask that you use alternate rows when travelling with us and sit by the window, leaving an empty row in front and behind you.
+If possible, leave a row in front and behind you clear.
+Some seats will be taped off, so please don't use these.
 We also ask that you socially distance yourself from others whilst waiting at bus stops, and stand back to let other people off the bus before boarding.

 Do I need to wear a face covering?